ARM-software/astc-encoder/Docs/Roadmap.md

 ## astcenc 3.0

 The next milestone for astcenc will be a new major release, version 3.0.
-Objective is to have this release around SIGGRAPH (start of August 2021), which is one year after the 2.0 release.

 The 2.x series has seen many changes to both the image quality, where we've traded off quality to gain performance, and the core codec API.
 Now that we've